ammeyjohn/OpenTrends/OpenTrends.md

 ### Storage ###
 * [Presto](http://prestodb.io/) (**Apache License v2.0**) - Presto is an open source distributed SQL query engine for running interactive analytic queries against data sources of all sizes ranging from gigabytes to petabytes.
+* [InfluxDB](http://influxdb.org/overview/) (**MIT**) - InfluxDB is a time series, events, and metrics database.
+It's written in Go and has no external dependencies.
+That means once you install it there's nothing else to manage (like Redis, HBase, or whatever).
+It's designed to be distributed and scale horizontally, but be useful even if you're only running it on a single box.
+It's based off the work we did for Errplane which runs an earlier version of this API that currently manages around 2 billion data points per month.

 ### Virtualization ###
 * [docker](http://www.docker.io/) (**Apache License v2.0**) - Docker is an open-source project to easily create lightweight, portable, self-sufficient containers from any application.
 The same container that a developer builds and tests on a laptop can run at scale, in production, on VMs, bare metal, OpenStack clusters, public clouds and more.